-Clinicians should use caution with mental health applications, expert cautions
+Clinicians should use care with mental health applications, expert cautions

 UCI Health psychiatrist says patient-clinician connection should be maintained

 IN THE NEWS: Mental health applications are increasingly popular for patients.
-But an increasing number of psychiatric and mental health clinicians are using apps in their practice.
+But a growing number of psychiatric and mental health clinicians are using apps in their practice.

 Dr. John Luo, a psychiatrist and director of Emergency & Consultation-Liaison Psychiatry at UCI Health Psychiatry Services, spoke with the Psychiatric Times while attending the 2025 American Psychiatric Association (APA) Annual Meeting about the risks of becoming overly reliant on such apps.